MalihaT111/MalihaT111/README.md

 Right now, I’m building out my **ML foundation**, exploring **deeper AI applications**, and working toward roles where I can contribute, learn, and collaborate with talented engineers.
 If you know of opportunities or projects, **I’d love to hear from you.**

-Outside of technical work, I care about wellness, routines, games, and art.
+Outside of technical work, I care about wellness, routines, games, art, and my birds.

 Connect with me!
 - **Email:** malihatasnim404@gmail.com